jzxycsjzy/jzxycsjzy.github.io/about.md

 ---

 Me:
   Graduated from the University of Liverpool, computer science.
 A crazy fan of computer game and programming.
-PhD student in SUSTech.
+PhD student in CSE, SUSTech.

 My Girlfriend:
-  Will graduate from Wuhan University.
+  Graduated from Wuhan University.
 Has a big dream of become a game designer and get a lot of money(?).
+Now a master student in Hong Kong University of Science and Technology.

 ### More Information